-I have been looking for a new dutch oven dessert for a long time now, the cobblers have become boring so in my spare time I have been thinking, or perhaps obsessing, about just what I can do to make Dutch oven desserts fun again.
+I have been looking for a new Dutch oven dessert for a long time now.
+Cobbler is delicious but can get boring, so in my spare time I have been thinking, or perhaps obsessing, about just what I can do to make Dutch oven desserts fun again.
 Then one night I had a dream.
 No a vision!!!
 No, let’s call it divine inspiration.
-Whatever you call it, behold, here is my new creation: a dutch oven cinnamon roll!
+Whatever you call it, behold, here is my new creation: a Dutch oven cinnamon roll!

 What’s so special about a Dutch Oven?